Anil Agarwal (industrialist): Thoothukudi massacre

 In March and April 2018, there were renewed mass protests against the company's plans to set up a second smelting complex and to demand a shutdown of its Thoothukudi (Tuticorin) smelting plants, on grounds of violating environmental regulations.
-On 22 May 2018, the protests took a deadlier turn as 13 people were killed and several others injured, following a police shooting.
+On 22 May 2018, the protests took a deadlier turn as 13 people were shot died and several others injured, following a police shooting.
 Section 144 was imposed to control the situation.
-The Justice Aruna Jagadeesan Commission has not found any “specific evidence” that points to the involvement of either Sterlite Industries, as claimed by a few activist groups, or any outfit, as alleged by the then government and a few individuals such as actor Rajinikanth, in the violence of May 22, 2018.
+The Justice Aruna Jagadeesan Commission has not found any “specific evidence” that points to the involvement of either Sterlite Industries, as claimed by a few activist groups, or any outfit, as alleged by the then government and a few individuals such as actor Rajinikanth, in the violence of 22 May 2018.

 Philanthropy

 In 1992, Anil Agarwal created the Vedanta Foundation as the vehicle through which the group companies would carry out their philanthropic programs and activities.
 In the financial year 2013–14, the Vedanta group companies and the Vedanta foundation invested US$49.0 million in building hospitals, schools and infrastructure, conserving the environment and funding community programs that improve health, education and livelihood of over 4.1 million people.
 The initiatives were undertaken in partnership with the government and non-governmental organizations (NGOs).
 Among his inspirations, Agarwal counts Andrew Carnegie and David Rockefeller who built public works with their fortunes, and Bill Gates.
 The activities funded by his philanthropy are focused on child welfare, women empowerment and education.

 Anil Agarwal was ranked second in the Hurun India Philanthropy List 2014 for his personal donation of Rs.
 1,796 crore (about $360 million).
 He was ranked 25th in the Hurun India Rich List with a personal fortune of 12,316cr.

 In 2015, the Vedanta group, in partnership with the Ministry for Women and Child development, inaugurated the first "Nand Ghar" or modern anganwadi, of the 4,000 planned to set up.
 As of 2022, a total of 3,700 "Nand Ghars" have been established across 13 states in India.

 Agarwal has pledged to donate 75% of his family's wealth to charity, stating that he was inspired by Bill Gates.

 In 2021, the Anil Agarwal Foundation pledged to spend Rs 5000 crore on social impact programmes focused on nutrition, women & child development, healthcare, animal welfare, and grassroots-level sports over the course of 5 years.
 In the same year, along with his daughter, Priya Agarwal, he joined the Giving Pledge.
+He repeated the pledge on the sudden death of his son Agnivesh in January 2026.

+Personal life

+Anil Agarwal married Kiran Agarwal in 1975.
+The couple has two children, Agnivesh Agarwal and Priya Agarwal.
+Their elder son, Agnivesh Agarwal, died in January 2026 at the age of 49.